Lotto Exposed Replies Your Questions

 Play Lottery via PayPal on OzLotteries

 Unfortunately, you can only use PayPal here if you are an Australian resident.
 In addition, you can only have one PayPal account per OzLotteries account.
 This means you cannot use different PayPal accounts to fund one OzLotteries account.
-To protect against fraud, members who use PayPal to deposit money into their account, they must withdraw the same amount (as they have deposited) via PayPal until they can use other withdrawal methods.
+To protect against fraud, members who use PayPal to deposit money into their account must withdraw the same amount (as they have deposited) via PayPal until they can use other withdrawal methods.
 For example, if you deposit $20, your first withdrawal must be $20 via PayPal.

 Play Lottery via PayPal on LotterBall

-LotterBall is a free lottery service and the trademarked name is property of calottery.com.
-There is not much information on this particular company, although we were able to a review on the group.
-The games the company offers include the US Powerball, Mega Millions, SuperLotto Plus, Fantasy 5, Daily 3 and Daily 4.
+LotterBall is a free lottery service and the trademarked name is the property of calottery.com.
+There is not much information on this particular company, although we were able to review the group.
+The games the company offers include US Powerball, Mega Millions, SuperLotto Plus, Fantasy 5, Daily 3, and Daily 4.
 They offer their services for a flat rate, plus the value of each ticket.
 You can use PayPal, Visa, and MasterCard to pay for your tickets; however, should you win anything, you will have to travel out to California to receive your winnings.
 This could be a problem if you are an international player.

 Play Lottery via PayPal on SocialLottoPool

-In order to participate in the pool, you choose your membership plan and then purchase your tickets.
+To participate in the pool, you choose your membership plan and then purchase your tickets.
 You do have the option of choosing tickets at every drawing or you can choose the monthly renewal option and you will be automatically entered in the lotto.

 Play Lottery via PayPal on MyLottoAgent

 My Lotto Agent is based out of the UK and… Honestly, there is not a whole lot of information about them.
 We here at LottoExposed have not done a review on the site, so we cannot say for sure if the site is legitimate or not.
-But… Apparently you can play the UK lottery and EuroMillions through the site and pay via PayPal.
+But… You can play the UK lottery and EuroMillions through the site and pay via PayPal.
 The Terms and Conditions of the site make no mention of PayPal, nor is there a FAQ page.

 This is one site I would stay away from, simply because there is no information about it.